Boxulator/migasftysokmega/README.md

 INFO:

 -Try not to use infinite yield for flying, only antiafk/chatlogs/esp/non character manipulation related commands/etc.
--More updates will come later
+-More updates will come later.

 NOTES: